ozone4real/tulirb/README.md

 ```

 ## Documentation
 Find documentation for all indicator functions [here](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb).
-Information about the input and option parameters for each indicator method are also available in the `Tulirb::INDICATORS_INFO` hash.
+Information about the input and option parameters for each indicator method is also available in the `Tulirb::INDICATORS_INFO` hash.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake` to compile the C extension, detect memory leaks in the C extension and run tests.
+Then, run `rake` to compile the C extension, detect memory leaks in the C extension, and run tests.
 [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer) is used to detect memory leaks in the C extension but it is only available on Linux.
 I'll recommend running the `rake` command with Docker to run in a Linux environment.
 There is a Dockerfile and docker-compose.yml file in the root directory to help with this.
 You can run `rake` with Docker by executing:

     $ docker compose run tulirb rake